jdvelasq/techminer2/sphinx/index.rst

-Techminer API for the analysis of bibliographic datasets using Python
+Techminer2: A package for the analysis of bibliographic datasets using Python
 #########################################################################################

-**TechMiner-API** is a package for mining relevant information about topics related to Research and Development (R&D) literature extracted from bibliographical databases as Scopus. **TechMiner-API** facilitates studies of systematic mapping of literature and Tech mining studies.
+**TechMiner2** is a package for mining relevant information about topics related to Research and Development (R&D) literature extracted from bibliographical databases as Scopus. **TechMiner2** facilitates studies of systematic mapping of literature and Tech mining studies.
 The package can be used by users with basic knowledge of Python programming.
 However, users with advanced knowledge in programming and text mining can easily incorporate their codes to maximize the power